| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 1965Kalium jodatum Compretten (100 mg KI)

-Indicated for prevention of radioactive iodine incorporporation in nuclear accidents
+Indicated for prevention of radioactive iodine incorporporation in nuclear

 1968Novothyral